cvxr/CVX/doc/advanced.rst

    Indeed, a future version of CVX will support the use of the Matlab function ``spdiags``, which will reduce the entire for loop to the single constraint ``spdiags(X,0:n-1)==b``.

+..
+[4]
+   Technically there are a couple of exceptions here.
+First of all, SDPT3 does, in fact, support the existence of logarithms and ``log_det`` terms in the objective function.
+However, it doesn't support such terms within constraints.
+Unfortunately, because CVX does not differentiate between objective terms and constraint terms internally, it is not able to utilize this capability of SDPT3.
+Secondly, this section was written before the inclusion of MOSEK support in CVX, and CVX does indeed provide support for smooth nonlinearities in its solver.
+But this capability is not easy to use in MATLAB.